Strawberries (album): Background

+Vanian said that the song "The Dog" was inspired by Anne Rice's 'Interview With The Vampire", he explained "On reading Anne Rice's 'interview with the Vampire' in 1976, I penned the song which became known as 'The Dog' but was actually about the strange vampire child Claudia, described in Rice's book.
+The idea of an adult's mind trapped in a child's body was too fascinating to resist."

 As an easter egg, the band included various sounds at the end of different tracks, including an egg whisk and a pair of jeans being ripped.
 At the end of the track "Bad Time for Bonzo", a sound of a flushing toilet was used.